-6.2.4.1- MHPAEA Please indicate whether the State applies an aggregate lifetime dollar

-☐ Aggregate lifetime dollar limit is applied ☐ Aggregate annual dollar limit is applied ☑ No dollar limit is applied ☐ Guidance: A monetary coverage limit that applies to all CHIP services provided under the State child health plan is not subject to parity requirements.
+6.2.4.1- MHPAEA Please indicate whether the State applies an aggregate lifetime dollar limit and/or an annual dollar limit on any mental health or substance abuse disorder benefits covered under the State child health plan.
+Aggregate lifetime dollar limit is applied Aggregate annual dollar limit is applied ◯ No dollar limit is applied Guidance: A monetary coverage limit that applies to all CHIP services provided under the State child health plan is not subject to parity requirements.
 If there are no aggregate lifetime or annual dollar limits on any mental health or substance use disorder benefits, please go to section 6.2.5- MHPAEA.
-No dollar limit is applied Guidance: A monetary coverage limit that applies to all CHIP services provided under the State child health plan is not subject to parity requirements.
-If there are no aggregate lifetime or annual dollar limits on any mental health or Guidance: A monetary coverage limit that applies to all CHIP services provided under the State child health plan is not subject to parity requirements.
-If there are no aggregate lifetime or annual dollar limits on any mental health or the State child health plan is not subject to parity requirements.
-If there are no aggregate lifetime or annual dollar limits on any mental health or · · · · · · · · · · · · · · · · · · · 6.2.4.2- MHPAEA Are there any medical/surgical benefits covered under the State child health plan that have either an aggregate lifetime dollar limit or an annual dollar limit?
-If yes, please specify what type of limits apply.
-Yes (Type(s) of limit: ) igorimes No Guidance: If no aggregate lifetime dollar limit is applied to medical/ surgical benefits, the State may not impose an aggregate lifetime dollar limit on any mental health or substance use disorder benefits.
+6.2.4.2- MHPAEA Are there any medical/surgical benefits covered under the State child health plan that have either an aggregate lifetime dollar limit or an annual dollar limit?
+If yes, please specify what type of limits apply. ☐ Yes (Type(s) of limit: ) $igtimes{\mathbf{No}}$ Guidance: If no aggregate lifetime dollar limit is applied to medical/surgical benefits, the State may not impose an aggregate lifetime dollar limit on any mental health or substance use disorder benefits.
 If no aggregate annual dollar limit is applied to medical/surgical benefits, the State may not impose an aggregate annual dollar limit on any mental health or substance use disorder benefits.
 (42 CFR 457.496(c)(1))